cpplibv/libv/LIBV-TODO.md

 asnyc: https://www.youtube.com/watch?v=t4etEwG2_LY
 cmake: combine libs http://stackoverflow.com/questions/37924383/combining-several-static-libraries-into-one-using-cmake
-cmake: generator expressions https://cmake.org/cmake/help/v3.8/manual/cmake-generator-expressions.7.html#manual:cmake-generator-expressions(7) cpp.proposal: _ec - ec postfix exception free overload with error code as return value cpp.proposal: implicit - keyword that would replace explicit but instead of blacklist, whitelist cpp.proposal: namespace :: {} - a way to open the global :: namespace from any other namespace cpp.proposal: namespace ::std {} - a way to open any namespace given absolute path from any other namespace
+cmake: generator expressions https://cmake.org/cmake/help/v3.8/manual/cmake-generator-expressions.7.html#manual:cmake-generator-expressions(7) cpp.proposal: _ec - ec postfix exception free overload with error code as return value, (for constructors maybe operator bool or error getter, but that is far from perfect) cpp.proposal: allow trailing comma for function arguments, its already there for arrays and enums cpp.proposal: implicit - keyword that would replace explicit but instead of blacklist, whitelist cpp.proposal: namespace :: {} - a way to open the global :: namespace from any other namespace cpp.proposal: namespace ::std {} - a way to open any namespace given absolute path from any other namespace